Food

 Photo Credit : Aimee Seavey

 Melt the chocolate in a double boiler until smooth, then remove from heat and add the shortening, stirring vigorously until shiny.
-Using a fork, place each square onto the tines and lower into the chocolate until coated, then lift and allow the excess to drip back into the bowl.
+Using a fork, place each square onto the tines and lower it into the chocolate until coated, then lift and allow the excess to drip back into the bowl.

 Needhams | Maine Potato Candy